 UPDATE: The CDC Expands Negative COVID-19 Test Requirement to all air passengers entering the United States.
 This includes U.S. citizens which means if you travel outside the States you will need to provide proof of a negative test within 5 days of re-entry.
 As a response, airports and major hotels are quickly developing rapid test sites to allow for travelers to get a test quickly before boarding the flight home.

 There are many things that need to fall into place before we get back to pre-Covid levels.
 Many expect more travel bubbles to open up in the months to come.
 Domestic travel is already on the rise, and likely this is where travelers will feel most comfortable when taking their next vacation.

 Now that multiple vaccines have come out, governments across the world are ramping up distribution, and improving methods for testing and detecting so as to safely reopen more travel corridors.

 What should I do with my travel plans?

-It’s a safe bet that most international travel will not happen until perhaps spring or summer.
-There might be some exceptions to this, especially to tropical island destinations like in the Caribbean, but I wouldn’t consider booking anything without ensuring you have a full money back guarantee.
+It’s a safe bet that most international travel will not happen until perhaps spring or summer at the earliest.
+There might be some exceptions to this, especially to island destinations in the Caribbean, but I wouldn’t consider booking anything without ensuring you have a full money back guarantee.

-For trips planned six months or more out, I would wait and see how things progress before changing plans.
+For trips planned six months or more out, I would wait and see how things progress.
 As countries have already begun allowing some domestic travel, there is hope that rapid testing, more treatments, and the large scale vaccine rollout will start to reopen international travel.

 Where can I travel?